What type of sponsorship licence do I Need?

 Sponsorship management system (SMS).
 Restricted and unrestricted COS and fee.

-A sponsor licence will be given A or B rating by the UKVI.
-If company's HR systems and compliance are in place, the company will be given sponsor licence with an A-rating.
-Only A-rated sponsor can certify maintenance for the potential non-EU employees.
+A sponsor licence will be given an A or B rating by the UKVI.
+If the company's HR systems and compliance are in place, the company will be given a sponsor licence with an A-rating.
+Only an A-rated sponsor can certify maintenance for the potential non-EU employees.
 The licence is valid for 4 years and thereafter the company has an option to renew the licence.

 The authorising officer will be responsible for the Sponsorship Management System (SMS) and.
 SMS is used to request/assign certificates of sponsorship (COS).
-COS is an online document with a unique number issued by registered sponsors, if all relevant requirements are complied with.
-The migrant needs to provide this reference number regardless whether he/she is making application inside or outside the UK.
+COS is an online document with a unique number issued by registered sponsors if all relevant requirements are complied with.
+The migrant needs to provide this reference number regardless of whether he/she is making an application inside or outside the UK.

 Tier 2 Sponsor Licence Help

 Reiss Edwards is a firm of UK immigration experts, based in the City of London, Holborn.
 With over 10 years of practical experience, our team of Tier 5 and Tier 2 specialists assist with the preparation for and submission of your Tier 5 and Tier 2 sponsor licence, maintaining and renewing the licence.
 Reiss Edwards can act as the Key Contact/ Level 1 User/ Level 2 User for your company.